vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 ### Server Layout

 The server API will include those listed below and more will be added as the need for them arises during the development of the perf-dash.
+Server functionality requirements are to:

+- Make queries to data storage using the predefined queries in static files and selected by the user.
+- Serve the data to the front-end.

 ### Dashboard Layout